 6.1.
 The Secretary shall minute the proceedings and resolutions of all meetings of the Committee, including recording the names of those present and in attendance.

 6.2.
-The Secretary shall endeavour to ascertain, at the beginning of each meeting, the existence of any conflicts of interest and minute them accordingly.
+The Secretary shall note at the beginning of each meeting, the existence of any conflicts of interest and minute them accordingly.

 6.3.
-Minutes of Committee meetings shall be circulated promptly to all members of the Committee and, once agreed, to all members of the Board.
+Minutes of Committee meetings shall be circulated promptly to all members of the Committee.

 7. Annual General Meeting